 How will you help my child to transfer between buildings or to prepare for the next stage of their education?

-We organise transition visits for children moving from the Under 3’s nursery up to the nursery School.
-This is done with their keyworker.
+We organise transition visits for children moving from the Under 3’s room to the Over 3's.
+This is done with support from their keyworker.

-We hold meetings with parents and other professionals when children with SEND are moving to primary school.
-We will organise extra supported visits if necessary and provide additional support where necessary.
+We hold meetings with parents/carers and other professionals when children with SEND are moving to primary school.
+We will organise extra supported visits if necessary and provide additional support where needed.